phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 (unset @{:a 1 :b 2} :a) # @{:b 2}
 ```

-To remove multiple value from arrays, the `remove` and `slice` function can be used.
+To remove multiple values from arrays, the `remove` and `slice` functions can be used.
 The function `remove` removes the values from the data structures and returns the removed values.
-The `slice` function on the otherhand, returns a copy of the array with only the `sliced` elements.
+The `slice` function on the other hand, returns a copy of the array with only the `sliced` elements.
 The original data structure is left untouched.

 ```phel
 (let [xs @[1 2 3 4]]